forrestberry/theolexica/content/posts/psalm 117 sermon notes.md

 "Tribes" seems to be a better translation than "peoples".
 It's not wrong, but it's too big of a word.
 These are tribal peoples.
 Cf Num 25:15, Gen 25:16.

 HALOT proposes to emend this to <span class="hebrew">לְאֹם</span>.
 The meaning of these two words is basically identical. <span class="hebrew">אֻמָּה</span> is only attested three times, while the other is common.
 It is a reasonable conjecture, but one that I am generally averse too.
-I am very conservative with the MT and would take it as it is unless there is clear evidence of error.
+I prefer to let the MT text stand unless there is clear evidence of error.

 #### <span class="hebrew">גבר</span>

+The LSB wants to make this "prevails over us".
+It's not a great translation.

+I assume that this is because of collocation with the preposition <span class="hebrew">על</span>.
+In Genesis 7:18, <span class="hebrew">גבר</span> is seen with <span class="hebrew">על</span> and is translated as "prevailed upon".
+"The waters prevailed upon the earth".

+That doesn't make good sense here.
+Psalm 103:11 is a similar construction.
+It's not a picture of prevailing, but a sense of greatness and fullness. k
 ##### <span class="hebrew">הַֽלְלוּ־יָֽהּ</span>

+This is where we get our english word "hallelujah".
+It is an anthem-like phrase repeated often in Psalms 113-118.

+## Commentary Notes

+Verse two is quoted in Romans 15:11